studyathome-internationally/hub/docs/general/enroll.md

 # Course Enrollment

-Please send an **email** with your **application** to the International Office of the home university by clicking _**Write E-Mail**_ below.
+Please send an **email** with your **application** by clicking _**Write E-Mail**_ below.

-The International Office will forward your application to the host university, which will decide about the acceptance within **two weeks**.
+Your application must be approved by the home university and will be forwarded to the host university, which will decide about the acceptance within **two weeks**.
 You will get further information for registration and course enrollment, by email.

+The course is free of charge but the capacity is limited to 5 participants.
+The applications are treated first come, first serve.
 Please ensure to **apply before the application deadline**.

 ::: tip Application Deadline